Skip to Content

 2. A significant change in a parent's work schedule or living situation

-3. A child's needs changing as they get older, including school, medical, or extracurricular needs
+3. A child's needs are changing as they get older, including school, medical, or extracurricular activities

-4. Evidence of neglect, abuse, or substance use in the home
+4. Evidence of neglect, abuse, or substance abuse in the home

-5. A parent remarrying or a significant change in the home environment
+5. A parent remarries or there is a significant change in the home environment

 6. A lasting and significant change in either parent's income

-If the child is at least 12 years old, Texas courts may also take the child’s preference into account.
-The judge does not have to follow it, but it does carry real weight in the decision.
+7. If the child is at least 12 years old, Texas courts may also take the child’s preference into account.

 SAPCR modifications generally fall into three categories.
-Most people are dealing with one of these, sometimes all three at once.
+People are dealing with one, if not more, of these circumstances.

 Conservatorship is the legal term for the rights and duties of a parent.
-Texas generally recognizes two types of conservatorship: sole managing conservatorship, where one parent holds primary decision-making authority, and joint managing conservatorship, where both parents share those rights.
+Texas generally recognizes three types of conservatorship: sole managing conservatorship, where one parent holds primary decision-making authority; possessory conservatorship, where a parent has the right to receive information; and joint managing conservatorship, where both parents share those rights.

 Visitation and Possession Schedules

-Texas calls visitation a possession and access order.
+In Texas, a custody order is also referred to as a possession and access order.
 We call it parenting time.
-Whatever you call it, these schedules have a way of becoming outdated.
+Whatever you call it, these schedules have a way of becoming outdated as the child’s age, interests, and activities change.
 A schedule built around a six-year-old does not automatically work for a teenager with a social life, sports commitments, and strong opinions about where they spend their weekends.

-If both parents agree on the updated schedule, the process moves fairly smoothly.
+If both parents agree on an updated schedule, the process moves fairly smoothly.
 The agreement is put in writing, a judge approves it, and it becomes the new order.
-If both parents do not agree whether a modification should be granted, it will be heard by a judge..
-Either way, formalizing it is important.
-We will get to why in a moment.
+If both parents do not agree whether a modification should occur, one parent likely would file for a SAPCR modification and have that application heard by a judge.
+Either way, formalizing the modification is important.

 If your co-parenting situation is getting complicated, our blog on Back to School with Two Households has some practical guidance worth reading: Back to School with Two Households: Co-Parenting Tips for a Smooth Transition